Dano-Sato/REMO-Library-in-pygame/README.md

 ---
 ### REMO Library in Pygame
-REMO Library is useful wrapper of the pygame library.
+REMO Library is useful wrapper of the pygame library that would make your game-making easier.
 The Library is presented by Dano Sato in RealMono Inc.

 REMO is an abbreviation of RealMono, so it means RealMono Library.